Kubernetes at home for fun and education

 The idea of this project is to set up a fully functional kubernetes environment on budget hardware - a PC / Server or a Raspberry Pi.
 While learning step by step the final setup is a complete professional appliance with all major components integrated.
 All steps are explained in detail and accompanied by publicly accessible online demos.

-There are many ways to install Kubernetes locally but for simplicity we’ll follow Ubuntu’s recommended MicroK8s installation recipes.
 With just a few commands we will setup a Kubernetes single node locally.
-For more complex setups including Multi-Host Multi-Cluster on a pile of Raspberrys see also the installation variants.
+For more complex setups including Multi-Host Multi-Cluster on a pile of Raspberrys see also the

 Requirements